 47 percent of employees say their extra training and education helped them advance within their current company.
 Furthermore, lifelong learning helps employees feel more capable and well rounded, increasing their overall confidence in the workplace.

 Online learning also expands the reach of employees with 65 percent of students taking classes in the past 12 months reporting that their online program expanded their professional network.
-Through online learning, students are able to make global connections with professors, student cohorts and alumni members in the same industry.
+Through online learning and training, students are able to make global connections with professors, student cohorts and alumni members in the same industry.

 A good first step is to choose trusted, top-tier academic partners with a demonstrated history of online learning success for working adults helps ensure strong outcomes for employees and impactful results for your business.
 As the premier global provider of strategic enterprise educationTM, InStride provides a network of universities globally, with proven track records for working adults.
 Contact us for more information.